brunoproduit/my_device/README.md

 make test
 ```

-This will insert the modue in the kernel, clean dmesg, run device_usage_example.c and print dmesg.
+This will insert the module in the kernel, clean dmesg, run device_usage_example.c and print dmesg.
 ## Remove

 ```